 This focus on the world market highlights another key aspect of our characterization of IFS, which we argue needs to be understood as a global and systemic phenomenon constitutive of the working of the global capitalist system.
-Finance is integral to the extraction, transfer, and realization of value across time and space and thus the perpetuation of uneven geographical development.
-The Americanization and market-based nature of global finance, a key theme in the IPE literature (Panitch and Konings, 2009; Gabor, 2020), can be seen in this light: as production has spread globally, led by lead firms in core economies, finance had to become international, flexible, and organized according to the institutional structures familiar to those lead firms.
+Finance is integral to the extraction, transfer, and realization of value across time and space, perpetuation of uneven geographical development. and the thus The Americanization and market-based nature of global finance, a key theme in the IPE literature (Panitch & Konings, 2009; Gabor, 2020), can be seen in this light: as production has spread globally, led by lead firms in core economies, finance had to become international, flexible, and organized according to the institutional structures familiar to those lead firms.
 In line with Gabor's (2020; 2021) argument, similar institutional and legal structures are crucial to 'de-risk' global investments and ensure the safe transfer of revenues and profits.
 This systemic view of IFS also implies that purely national policy measures to address IFS will always be - at best - only partially effective and/or subject to unintended consequences.
-For example, the attempt to tackle DEEs' 'original sin' through the development of domestic bond markets, has reduced currency mismatches in the balance sheets of domestic actors, but has shifted them to non-resident investors thus increasing DEEs' vulnerability to international market conditions.
+For example, the attempt to tackle DEEs' 'original sin' through the development of domestic bond markets has reduced currency mismatches in the balance sheets of domestic actors but has shifted them to non-resident investors, thus increasing DEEs' vulnerability to international market conditions.

 However, we have also warned against a tendency to characterize international monetary and financial relations as all-encompassing external constraints on state agency.
 Such a view fails to sufficiently consider the domestic class interests which underpin, and indeed may profit from, the specific ways IFS is mediated in each country.
 While the emphasis on non-resident investors in the Wall-Street consensus is merited (Gabor, 2021), their role needs to be analyzed in full awareness of the domestic interests enabling it.
-This is important because it forces us to think beyond specific 'technical fixes' to a particular manifestation of IFS, but rather consider the underlying domestic political economy forces which might work against reshaping DEEs' international integration in a more progressive way.
+This is important because it forces us to think beyond specific 'technical fixes' to a particular manifestation of IFS, and instead consider the underlying domestic political economy forces which might work against reshaping DEEs' international integration in a more progressive way.

-Finally, a crucial question, in particular for applied research, is how and where can we locate empirically the factors that perpetuate IFS in the current context?
+Finally, a crucial question, in particular for applied research, is how and where can we locate empirically the factors that perpetuate variegated forms of IFS in the current context?
+How do they explain differences in the degree of IFS, under what conditions we see resistance, and indeed under what conditions reducing IFS might be possible?
 Here, our multi-theoretical and multi-disciplinary discussion has pointed to the need to pay attention to the interaction between both the global structures and relations of money/finance and production, and between those same structures and the daily practices of specific economic agents.
 For example, whilst we might argue that the dominance of the US Dollar is a key lever to discipline and exploit DEEs, this dominance is underpinned by the current organization of particular international product and financial markets, and the daily operations of economic agents engaged with them.
 The empirical investigation of these institutions, their spatial organization and differentiation, is an important part of this research agenda which can now be rooted in a clearer theoretical framework.